1 person injured in aggravated assault

 The investigation is ongoing.

-Anyone with information about this incident is asked to contact Greensboro/Guilford Crime Stoppers at 336-373-1000.
-Citizens can also download the mobile P3tips app for Apple or Android phones to submit a mobile tip, or go to P3tips.org to submit a web tip.
+Anyone with information is asked to contact Greensboro/Guilford Crime Stoppers at 336-373-1000.
+People can also send tips via the P3tips app or website at P3tips.org.
 All tips to Crime Stoppers are completely anonymous.